daigo75/VanillaAPI/index.md

 And that's it!
 Requesting `api/foo/:id` will now get us a specific FooBar given that you've implemented getting resources by ID in your `Bar` function in your `Foo` controller.

-As for the rest of API operations, it's pretty much the same as the basic `Get()` method.
-There's one slight difference: The rest of the function allow you to define custom Form Data arguments to be passed along to a given controller.
+As for the rest of the API operations, it's pretty much the same as the basic `Get()` method.
+There's one slight difference: The rest of the functions allow you to define custom Form Data arguments to be passed along to a given controller method.
 To do this, simply add the custom data to the `Arguments` key:

 {% highlight php %}
 <?php $Return['Arguments']['Custom Key'] = 'Custom Value';